Adwords used to cost five cents a click.

-Do you remember when Adwords used to cost five cents a click?
-When ranking number one for a competitive term used to consist of stuffing the bottom of your page with the keywords you wanted to rank for in white text?
+Ranking #1 for a competitive term used to consist of stuffing the bottom of your page with the keywords you wanted to rank.

-Whenever I hear those stories I want to kick myself for not taking advantage of them.
-What I’ve come to realize though is that in marketing, there is always a period when a new channel emerges and provides a tremendous ROI for it’s early adopters.
+Crazy, right?
+Now, I want to kick myself for not taking advantage of these things.
+But in marketing, there’s always a period when a new channel emerges and provides a tremendous ROI for its early adopters.

 Many people called 2015 the “year of the podcast”.

 The first time I thought podcasting might be the channel to double down on was hearing Pat Flynn say that podcasting was his #1 marketing channel, bar none.
 Pat puts out a huge amount of amazing content from videos to books to blog posts, but has said, unequivocally, that podcasting has driven more audience growth than anything else he’s done.

 The moment I truly believed it was listening to this Art of Charm interview between host Jordan Harbinger and author Hal Elrod.
 Hal did 150 podcasts in the two years since his book came out and he credits it as the number one reason that he now sells twice as many books each month two years after his book came out than he did the year it came out.

 In the past 6 months I’ve appeared on over forty podcasts.
 I finally get it:

 Podcasting is having a Renaissance for the same reason people flooded into adwords a decade ago.
 It’s a relatively uncrowded, high growth, highly converting marketing channel.
 It’s perhaps 10x more effective than a similar, proven channel: guest posting.